Harley-Davidson (HOG)

 11. Key Takeaways from Harley-Davidson’s Q3 Results

 It was good to see Harley-Davidson beat analysts’ EPS expectations this quarter.
-We were also glad its number of motorcycles sold outperformed Wall Street’s estimates.
-On the other hand, its revenue missed.
-Overall, this quarter was mixed.
-The stock traded up 1.8% to $27.60 immediately following the results.
+We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $20.28 immediately following the results.

 12. Is Now The Time To Buy Harley-Davidson?

-Harley-Davidson doesn’t pass our quality test.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Harley-Davidson falls short of our quality standards.
+For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 On top of that, Harley-Davidson’s number of motorcycles sold has disappointed, and its Forecasted free cash flow margin suggests the company will ramp up its investments next year.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.